sshyran/buildable-actions-generator/README.md

 ---

-# Buildable Action Templates
+# Buildable Action Generator

 Action Templates are open-source functions that save developers hundreds of hours when integrating databases, apps and other complicated logic.
 They work natively with [Buildable Workflows](https://docs.buildable.dev/workflows/building-workflows), which means you can build, test, deploy any integration using Templates in a matter of minutes.

-## OpenAPI Generated actions-generator
+## OpenAPI Generated Actions

 ### Getting Started